Demonstrate leadership in Indigenous Relations.

 Guidelines for Certification Levels

-PAR Gold Level
+PAIR Gold Level

 • 80% or more verifier confirmed score